chapel-lang/chapel/doc/rst/technotes/globalvars.rst

 **boundsChecking**

-    This variable can be used to check if ``bounds-checks`` are enabled or not.
+    This variable is *true* when ``--bounds-checks`` is enabled.
-    It is used by libraries to enable/disable runtime bound checks while accessing ranges, arrays, or domains.
+    It is used by libraries to enable/disable runtime bounds checks while accessing ranges, arrays, or domains.

 **castChecking**

-    This variable reflects whether ``cast-checks`` are enabled or not.
+    This variable reflects whether ``--cast-checks`` flag is enabled.
     It is used to provide checks before casting a variable from one type to another.

 **chpl_checkNilDereferences**

-    When ``nil-checks`` is enabled, this variable is set to *true*.
+    When ``--nil-checks`` is enabled, this variable is set to *true*.
 It is used to check if an object is nil before accessing it.

 **chpl_checkDivByZero**

-    This variable can be used to check if ``div-by-zero-checks`` are enabled.
+    This variable can be used to check if ``--div-by-zero-checks`` is enabled.
 When this variable is set to *true*, the runtime will check for attempts to divide by zero.

 **chpl_warnUnstable**

-    This variable can be used to check if the ``warn-unstable`` compiler flag is enabled.
+    This variable can be used to check if the ``--warn-unstable`` compiler flag is enabled.
 When set to *true*, the compiler will issue a warning about code that can be changed in the future or is not suitable for use.

 **_local**